Irish Transverse Mercator

-Irish Transverse Mercator (ITM) is the geographic coordinate system for Ireland.
+Irish Transverse Mercator (ITM) is the official projected coordinate system for Ireland.
 It was implemented jointly by the Ordnance Survey Ireland (OSi) and the Ordnance Survey of Northern Ireland (OSNI) in 2001.
-The name is derived from the Transverse Mercator projection it uses and the fact that it is optimised for the island of Ireland.
+It is based on the transverse Mercator map projection, optimised for the island of Ireland.

 History

 The older Irish grid reference system required GPS measurements to be "translated" (using co-ordinate transformations).
 The more precise the GPS measurements were, the more the translation process introduced inaccuracies.

 While the existing UTM co-ordinate system partly fulfilled the requirement for direct GPS compatibility it had some drawbacks, including varying levels of distortion across the island due to the central meridian being at the west coast of Ireland.

 The new system needed to satisfy various criteria: GPS compatibility, map distortion for the whole island of Ireland had to be minimal, it was to be conformal and backward compatible with existing mapping.
 A customised Transverse Mercator projection was chosen.

 ITM and the older more established Irish Grid will (initially at least) be used in parallel.
-As a result ITM coordinates had to be obviously different so users would not confuse the two.
+As a result, ITM coordinates had to be obviously different so users would not confuse the two.
 This was done by shifting the ITM false origin further into the Atlantic and thereby creating substantially different co-ordinate numbers for any given location.

 While OSi and OSNI intend to supply map information in the older Irish Grid format into the future, the Irish Institution of Surveyors has recommended that ITM be adopted as soon as possible as the preferred official co-ordinate system for Ireland.